baikonur-oss/terraform-aws-lambda-eden-api/README.md

 # ECS Dynamic Environment Manager (eden) API

-Terraform module for Dynamic Environment Manager (eden) API
+Terraform module for Amazon ECS Dynamic Environment Manager (eden) API

-Clone ECS environments easily.
+Clone Amazon ECS environments easily.
-Provide eden with a sample ECS service and eden will clone it.
+Provide eden IP with a reference ECS service and eden will create/delete clones.

 eden is provided in CLI and Terraform module (Lambda with HTTP API) flavors.
-You can use HTTP API from CI of your choice on Pull Request open/close, new commit pushes to fully automate environment creation.
+You can use HTTP API from CI of your choice on Pull Request open/close, new commit pushes to fully automate environment creation. eden API is fast - both create and delete commands usually take no more than 5 seconds.

 For CLI flavor, see aws-eden-cli at [GitHub](https://github.com/baikonur-oss/aws-eden-cli).

 ![terraform v0.11.x](https://img.shields.io/badge/terraform-v0.11.x-brightgreen.svg)